-If you’re looking to add a bit of vintage style to your designs, then Hoverage, may be just what you’re looking for.
+If you’re looking to add a bit of vintage style to your designs, then Hoverage font, may be just what you’re looking for.
 Created by graphic designer Agga Swist’blnk of Swistblnk Designs, Hoverage includes two fonts; regular and vintage, both of which are currently available to download for free over on Creative Market.

 Guess the logo, can you identify these 15 brands?